Baines Timeline

 7. Baines' rivals, Baines' etching and lithography business and the printers he used.

 In the early 1880's Baines was merely a lithographer and not yet his own printer.
 Baines found artists to design cards and etchers to prepare them for printing.
-Alf Cooke and Richardson then printed the designs as bespoke cards.
-During this time Baines was faced with local competition but he used their cards to advertise his own wares.
-From this very period, certain colourful rectangular-shaped cards and diamond-shaped cards which advertise Baines' "lucky bags" on the rear, and show colourful images of sportsmen to the front, are known.
-They were printed by the Alf Cooke's printing works in Leeds, the largest printer in the area, and by Richardson, also in Leeds.
-Cards printed for Baines by Cooke and by Richardson found their way to other sellers, and this is where rival football card sellers, such as Briggs of Leeds, sprang from.
-Some of Baines' own cards were used by Briggs but eventually found their way back to Manningham to be over-printed with a Baines rubber stamp.
-They had been bootlegged with J.Briggs backs!
-In time, local rivals such as Briggs, and others including Arthur Cromacks, were acquired by Baines but where one is removed another soon grows, and W.N.
-Sharpe, a very large rival set up its own football cards business to challenge Baines from 1888 on.
+Then, printing works nearby printed the designs as bespoke cards for Baines.
+Dating from this period are the colourful rectangular-shaped cards and diamond-shaped cards, which advertise Baines' "lucky bags".
+Most such cards were printed by the Alf Cooke's printing works in Leeds, the largest printer in the area, while others were made by Richardson, also in Leeds.
+Cards printed for Baines by Cooke and by Richardson found their way to other sellers, to rival football card dealers such as Briggs of Leeds.
+So, some of Baines' cards came to be pirated, but eventually such bootlegged wares found their way back to Manningham to be over-printed with a Baines rubber stamp.
+The illicit stock of cards held by Briggs, along with other firms' wares, including Arthur Cromacks' cards, were acquired by Baines in 1887.
+Alas, where one rival was removed another soon appeared, to challenge Baines, and in 1888 W.N.
+Sharpe, a very large rival indeed, set up its own football cards business.

 In-depth Baines Timeline, 1882-1925, addresses, designs, patents and illustrations of the various types of cards